arunprabu/my-mfe-app/Sharing Data.md

   const data = JSON.parse(localStorage.getItem('todoData') || '{}');
   this.todoData = data;
 }

-4. Using Shared State Management
+### 4. Using Shared State Management
-If your project is more complex and requires advanced state sharing, you can integrate a state management library like NgRx or Akita.
+If your project is more complex and requires advanced state sharing, you can integrate a state management library like NgRx or or NgXs or Akita.
 These libraries can manage shared state across both applications and provide more advanced mechanisms for dispatching and selecting state.

 Conclusion
 To share data between the Host (Shell) and Remote (Todo) applications in your Angular Micro Frontend setup, the most common approaches are: